Meeting Time: July 23, 2024 at 9:00am PDT

 • 10157472960826662

-Megan Wolf about 1 month ago
+Megan Wolf 3 months ago

 As a county employee this feels like a slap in the face.
 We had long, drawn out, contract negotiations last year and were told the county didn't have the money to give us adequate COLAs to help with inflation.
 No raises for Supervisors until all county employees have living wages!